Updated: 2016-08-15 17:24 EDT

 You may use a simple calculator on any test, if you need it.
 No phones; no digital assistants; just a simple calculator.
 You will never need a calculator; the math will be simple enough to do without one.

-Fill in only these three (3) things on the bubble sheet:
+Fill in only these three (3) things on the blue bubble sheet:

 NO. OF QUESTIONSand

 NO. OF STUDENTSfields on the form.
-Write it twice.
-Write the version number in digits above the bubbles in the spaces provided so that your instructor can read it.
+Fill it in twice; six bubbles total.
+Write the version numbers in digits above all the filled-in bubbles in the spaces provided so that your instructor can read them.

 Do not fill in any other fields on the bubble sheet.

-The scanner cannot read your handwriting.
-The scanner only reads the filled-in pencil bubbles.
-Fill in the bubbles and also write your name and test version number above the bubbles in the spaces provided so that a human (your instructor) can read it.
+The scanner cannot read your handwriting; you must fill in the round bubbles for all three things, above, so that the scanner reads each.
+The scanner must be able to read the filled-in round bubbles of all three items above.
+Fill in the round bubbles for all three things and also write your name and test version number above the bubbles in the square spaces provided so that a human (your instructor) can read it.

 The above three items are all you need to enter on the mark-sense form.
 Nothing more.
 You do not need your student number or your gender.